ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-01-15-my-first-days-in-africa.md

 While I was unsuccessfully trying to get some money out of the ATM at the harbor, a local guy approached me and offered help.
 He spoke English pretty well.
 Useful!
 We parked my van in the harbor where "his friends" watched it.
 His "befriended" taxi driver drove us around the city.
 We stopped at a bank where I could finally get some cash.
 Next, we drove to the [office](https://www.google.com/maps/place/PANASSUR+-+Panafricaine+d'assurances/) of the same [company](http://www.panassur.ma/) that offered the expensive insurance at the harbor.
 At the office my "friend" translated everything.
 Et voilà, I had an insurance for my van for 650 MAD a month.
 We also got a SIM card from [Maroc Telecom](https://www.iam.ma) on the way back to the harbor. :+1:

 I had everything I needed when we came back to my van: cash, insurance and a SIM card.
 Of course my "friend" wanted to get some money for the service he and his "friends" provided.
-I'm very sure that I payed way too much for the cab ride.
+I'm very sure that I paid way too much for the cab ride.
 But when I break it down, I ended up paying about 800 MAD a month for the insurance which still seems ok.
 The guy was friendly and really helpful.
 Who cares.
 I was happy.
 Next time, I'll cycle into the city to the office and get the insurance for 650 MAD. :wink:

 ## Leaving Tangier